 - Industrial Technologies Building: Levels 1 and 2 Outside Restrooms

 - Main Building L249 (outside of Science Lab), 201 (Internet Cafe), 105A (Across from Vending Machines), Conference Center Lobby

 AEDs are also available in the lobbies of the Dubuque Center and Town Clock Business Center.

-If inclement weather would make driving hazardous, students are asked to monitor MyCampus for announcements, call campus for a recorded message or tune into local radio or television stations for NICC campus cancellations or delays.
+If inclement weather would make driving hazardous, students are asked to monitor MyCampus and Brightspace for announcements and tune into local radio or television stations for NICC campus cancellations or delays.
 The College will notify students of closures and delays by email and text messaging using the RAVE emergency alert system.
 Please take advantage of this communication tool and sign up online.
 Instructions are available in MyCampus under RAVE Notification.

 The College security procedures for a hostile person/intruder on campus guide staff response if they witness behavior that includes, but is not limited to:

 - Conduct that is hostile, aggressive, physically threatening or passively resistant

 The safest approach is to extract yourself from the direct threat environment and immediately contact staff or call 911 for assistance.
 When calling for assistance, please clearly state the location and nature of the incident.